dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ```

-Ee can tell from the above, This is a Windows machine, and there's an FTP service that allows anonymous login.
+We can tell from the above, This is a Windows machine, and there's an FTP service that allows anonymous login.
 We can log-in, inspect, and download the files in it. there's a _README.txt_ that contains the following:

 ```
 # FileSrv v0.2